dolma012/CommunityDetection/README.md

 ## Requirements:
-a.
-Python and Spark to implement all tasks.\n
+- Python and Spark to implement all tasks.\n
-b.
-Spark DataFrame and GraphFrames library for task1\n
+- Spark DataFrame and GraphFrames library for task1\n
-c.
-ONLY Spark RDD and standard Python libraries for task2\n
+- ONLY Spark RDD and standard Python libraries used for task2\n

 ## 2.3 Programming Environment
 Python 3.9.12 and Spark 3.2.1